EstimatedEst. Read Time: 26 minutes

 I’d like to focus on scapula control and strengthening, but I’m also looking for a little more chest volume, which is why I want you to perform some pushups, but not just any pushups.

-You’re going to do the Pushup Plus.
+You’re going to do the Pushup Plus with its expanded range of motion.

 Play Button